enkidevs/curriculum/lua/lua-core/intro-to-functions-in-lua/vararg-expression-in-lua.md

 It represents a variable number of arguments passed to a function.
 When used as a parameter in a function definition, it allows the function to accept any number of arguments.

-The vararg expression is often used in Lua's standard library functions, such as `table.concat` and `string.format`.
+The vararg expression is often used in functions.

 For example, the following function definition uses the vararg expression to accept any number of arguments and print them to the console:
 ```lua